Carturo8/Carturo8/README.md

 ## 👨‍💻 About Me

-I'm Carlos Rojas — a Statistician specialized in Analytics, passionate about uncovering insights through data and transforming them into real-world solutions.
+I'm Carlos Rojas — a Statistician specialized in Analytics, passionate about uncovering insights from data and transforming them into real-world solutions.

-Lately, I've been deepening my knowledge in frontend and backend development while exploring fascinating fields like Artificial Intelligence, and expanding on topics such as Machine Learning and Data Visualization.
-I love combining math, logic, and creativity to build tools that are not just functional but also meaningful.
+Recently, I've been deepening my skills in frontend and backend development while exploring fascinating fields like Artificial Intelligence and expanding my expertise in Machine Learning and Data Visualization.
+I enjoy combining math, logic, and creativity to build tools that are not only functional but also meaningful.

 Always curious.
 Always learning.